Accenture/reactive-interaction-gateway/docs/rig-dev-guide.md

 - Update the table above with a description of what should go into the new app.
 - Add/remove your app to/from the applications set in `rel/config.exs`.
 - Add/remove your app to/from the `Dockerfile` with the relevant directories.
+- Add/remove your app to/from the `aws.dockerfile` with the relevant directories.

 ## Incrementing Elixir and OTP versions